|

 arts may occur cockling and distortion.

-East Asian colors may be natural dyes or mineral
+colors may be natural dyes or mineral pigments,

-including gold, which we admire in museum today,
+which we admire in museum today, have changed,

-have changed, faded, or pigments have been lost
+faded, or pigments have been lost by flaking.

 colors, regarding as a mystery of the east.